burlinson/AI/_posts/2026-03-07-Synthetic-Data.md

 show-thumbnail: true
 comments: fasle
 mathjax: false
-description: Synthetic data AI, training models, learning
+description: Synthetic data is transforming how AI systems learn — enabling machine learning at scale without real world data limitations.
+Here's what it means for your business
 ---
 As AI systems grow more capable, one force is quietly and radically reshaping how they learn: **Synthetic Data**.
 Historically, AI platforms have relied on real world data.
 The only problem with that is corporate data is messy, incomplete, biased, and often too small to train AI systems.